interledger/interledger-rs/docs/CONTRIBUTING.md

     - Then if you want to make some changes on your PRs, `push -f` is allowed to renew your branch after squashing your new commits.
 You don't need to open new PRs.

 ### Signing-off
-By using `-s` or `--signoff` option, you agree to the following agreement ([Developer Certificate of Origin](https://developercertificate.org/)) which assures that your commits consist of your own code or code which you have rights to submit.
+By using `-s` or `--signoff` option, you agree to the following agreement ([Developer Certificate of Origin](https://developercertificate.org/)) which assures that your commits consist of your own code and/or code which you have rights to submit.

 ```:Developer Certificate of Origin